pej0918/Multimodal-FS-VisualGrounding/README.md

 3. **Contrastive Learning**: This loss function improves class differentiation by maximizing inter-class differences and minimizing intra-class variations, making the model more robust in distinguishing between same-class and different-class templates.

-These innovations collectively improve the model's generalization ability, particularly in **few-shot learning** scenarios.
+These methods work together to improve the model's ability to generalize, particularly in **few-shot learning** scenarios, by effectively **leveraging multimodal data and enhancing class differentiation**.

 ## Datasets